-Loss of Use Coverage & Additional Living Expenses
+Loss of Use Insurance and Additional Living Expenses Coverage

-If damage to your home is covered by your policy, and you have to leave it during repairs, where would you stay?
+If damage to your home is covered by your policy, and you must leave it while it’s being repaired, where would you stay?
 Would the cost of a hotel or temporary apartment fit into your budget?
-Loss of use coverage can help.
+Having loss of use coverage included in your homeowners insurance policy can help.
 If your home is damaged by a covered loss, loss of use coverage can help pay for your additional housing and living expenses while your home is being repaired or rebuilt.

-Loss of use coverage, also known as additional living expenses (ALE) insurance, or coverage D, can pay for the additional costs you incur for reasonable housing and living expenses if a covered event makes your house temporarily uninhabitable while it’s being repaired or rebuilt.
+Loss of use coverage, also known as additional living expenses (ALE) insurance, or Coverage D, can help pay for the additional costs you might incur for reasonable housing and living expenses if a covered event makes your house temporarily uninhabitable while it’s being repaired or rebuilt.

 How Much Loss of Use Coverage Do I Need?